chenchugokuljangam13/Cancer-Death-Cases-Forecasting/README.md

-# Cancer Mortality Prediction in India
+# Cancer death Case Forecasting in India

 ## Project Overview
-Cancer is a major cause of death in India, as it is globally.
-This research aims to predict cancer mortality in India using supervised machine learning methods.
-We utilize cancer mortality data from 1990 to 2017, categorized by age group, gender, and region, sourced from the Global Burden of Disease Study.
-Our goal is to provide long-term predictions that can aid the health department in developing strategies to combat cancer.
+Cancer is a leading cause of death in India and worldwide.
+This research predicts cancer mortality in India using supervised machine learning on data from 1990 to 2017, categorized by age, gender, and region from the Global Burden of Disease Study.
+Our goal is to provide long-term predictions to help the health department develop strategies to combat cancer.
 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Data Description](#data-description)